Pylons/venusian/docs/index.rst

 until a separate "scan" phase.

 This library is most useful for framework authors.
-It is compatible with CPython versions 2.4 - 2.7, and 3.2+.
-It also is known to work on PyPy 1.5 and Jython 2.5.2.
+It is compatible with CPython versions 2.6, 2.7, and 3.2+.
+It is also known to work on PyPy 1.5 and Jython 2.5.2, though the latter is not officially supported.

 .. note::